apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 ![Ad Hoc HTTP Invocation](../../screenshots/basic-use/ad-hoc-http-invocation.png)

-Docker users: to use ATB docker container to call your API on the host machine, use `host.docker.internal` as hostname in the request URL.
+Docker users: if not using host networking, to enable ATB docker container to call your API on the host machine, use `host.docker.internal` as hostname in the request URL.